-Employment Status of Providers: Child care providers are self-employed workers who operate a child care business in their own home.
+Employment Status of Providers

+Child Care Providers are self-employed workers who operate a child care business in their own home.
 They choose their hours of work and the children they offer service to.
-Children's Village contracts with providers for the children whose parents are registered with the agency.
-The nature of the job of a provider calls for some flexibility to accommodate the hours of care required by parents and the care needs of the children.
+Children's Village contracts with Providers for the children whose parents/guardians are registered with the Agency.
+The nature of the job of a Provider calls for some flexibility to accommodate the hours of care required by parents/guardians and the care needs of the children.

-As a self-employed worker, the provider is able to claim expenses associated with his/her child care business and is not entitled to employee benefits.
-Expenses related to the child care business are outlined in the Canadian Customs and Revenue Agency (CCRA) pamphlet entitled "CCRA P134 (E) "Using You Home for Day Care".
-Information sessions relating to Income Tax requirements are held at the agency and in the community early in the spring (if available).
+As a self-employed worker, the Provider is able to claim expenses associated with his/her child care business and is not entitled to employee benefits.
+Expenses related to the child care business are outlined in the Canadian Customs and Revenue Agency (CCRA) pamphlet entitled "CCRA P134 (E) Rev. 13 - Using Your Home for Day Care".ve?